 Once the type of boiler’s been established, next up is the best size of boiler for your home.

 Size largely depends on the number of radiators you have in your home.

 There are three different boiler sizes the smallest will serve up to 10 radiators, the medium-sized boiler up to 15 radiators and the largest boiler over 15 radiators.

 - 28-34 kW (medium)

 A new boiler will definitely be more efficient than your old boiler.

-As a boiler age ages energy efficiency declines.
+As the boiler age ages, energy efficiency declines.

 Old boilers can waste up to 45% of all fuel burned.

-In the days of old boilers, excess fuel used to escape out of the flu.
+In the days of old boilers, excess fuel used to escape out of the flue.
 Condensing boilers catch the gases and reuse them to heat water.